fish-shell/fish-shell/doc_src/cmds/printf.rst

 ::

-    printf '%s\t%s\n' flounder fish
+    printf '%s\t%s\n' flounder ghoti

-Will print "flounder	fish" (separated with a tab character), followed by a newline character.
-This is useful for writing completions, as fish expects completion scripts to output the option followed by the description, separated with a tab character.
+Will print "flounder	ghoti" (separated with a tab character), followed by a newline character.
+This is useful for writing completions, as ghoti expects completion scripts to output the option followed by the description, separated with a tab character.

 ::